simgrid/simgrid/examples/README.rst

       - Directly with :cpp:func:`sg_actor_create` followed by :cpp:func:`sg_actor_start`.
       - From XML with :cpp:func:`simgrid_register_function` and then :cpp:func:`simgrid_load_deployment`.

-   .. example-tab:: examples/java/actor_create/actor_create.java

    .. example-tab:: examples/python/actor-create/actor-create_d.xml

-      This configuration file is all languages.
+      This configuration file is the same for all languages.

 Reacting to actors' end
 -----------------------